RurikV/ajasta-app/README.md

-# Ajasta App — Dockerized Microservices
+# Ajasta App — Dockerized Microservices (No docker-compose)

 This repository contains a microservice application consisting of:
 - ajasta-backend (Spring Boot, Java 21)